PelionIoT/connected-lights-cloud/docs/3_software.md

 # Image: ./.build/K64F/GCC_ARM/simple-mbed-client-example.bin
 ```

-Now copy the binary file that was generated to your board using drag-and-drop programming (as shown under [Compiling and flashing](#compiling-and-flashing)).
+Copy the binary file that was generated to your board using drag-and-drop programming (as shown under [Compiling and flashing](#compiling-and-flashing)).